xiaoxiae/videos/18-lopt/SCRIPT.md

 ALGORITHMIC SOLUTION (SIMPLEX METHOD)
 ---

-Instead, let's look at how to solve a linear program algorithmically using the Simplex method.
+So instead, let's look at how to solve a linear program algorithmically using the Simplex method.

 Similar to the geometric solution, we will again be moving in the direction of the objective function, but we'll do so in a smarter way.
-For this, we'll use the fact that at the optimum will be achieved in at least one vertex.
+For this, we'll use the fact that the optimum will be achieved in at least one vertex.
 It can sometimes be more, like a whole line, but some vertex will still achieve it, as we see by doing a full rotation.

 This means that we can move from vertex to vertex (which is called pivotting), always picking one that brings us closer to our goal, until we can't any longer, at which point we know we found the optimum.